Favourite: Rises and falls of favourites

-Cardinal Wolsey was one figure who rose through the administrative hierarchy, but then lived extremely ostentatiously, before falling suddenly from power.
+Cardinal Wolsey was one figure who rose through the administrative hierarchy, lived extremely ostentatiously, then fell suddenly from power.
 In the Middle Ages in particular, many royal favourites were promoted in the church, English examples including Saints Dunstan and Thomas Becket; Bishops William Waynflete, Robert Burnell and Walter Reynolds.
 Cardinal Granvelle, like his father, was a trusted Habsburg minister who lived grandly, but he was not really a favourite, partly because most of his career was spent away from the monarch.

-Some favourites came from very humble backgrounds: Archibald Armstrong, jester to James I of England infuriated everyone else at court but managed to retire a wealthy man; unlike Robert Cochrane, a stonemason (probably a senior one, more like an architect than an artisan) who became Earl of Mar before the Scottish nobles revolted against him and hanged him and other low-born favourites of James III of Scotland.
+Some favourites came from very humble backgrounds: Archibald Armstrong, jester to James VI and I infuriated everyone else at court but managed to retire a wealthy man; unlike Robert Cochrane, said to have been a stonemason who became Earl of Mar before the Scottish nobles revolted against him and hanged him and other low-born favourites of James III of Scotland.
+Melchior Klesl, minister-favourite of Emperor Matthias (1609–1618) and cardinal, was the son of a Protestant baker in Vienna.
 Olivier le Daim, the barber of Louis XI, acquired a title and important military commands before he was executed on vague charges brought by nobles shortly after his master died, without the knowledge of the new king.
 It has been claimed that le Daim's career was the origin of the term, as favori (the French word) first appeared around the time of his death in 1484.
 Privado in Spanish was older, but was later partly replaced by the term valido; in Spanish, both terms were less derogatory than in French and English.
 Spain had a succession of validos during the reigns of Philip II, Philip III, and Philip IV.

 Such rises from menial positions became progressively harder as the centuries progressed; one of the last families able to jump the widening chasm between servants and nobility was that of Louis XIV's valet, Alexandre Bontemps, whose descendants, holding the office for a further three generations, married into many great families, even eventually including the extended royal family itself.
 Queen Victoria's John Brown came much too late; the devotion of the monarch and ability to terrorise her household led to hardly any rise in social or economic position.